Annals of the six Kings of England by Nicholas Trivet

 1150.
 St Mary's Church, Halford [Map].
 Norman tympanum of the Herefordshire School of Carving over the north door.

-The South Door at St John the Baptist's Church, Letton [Map] has a red sandstone lintel with with geometric pattern to centre and two zig-zags to each end.
+The South Door at St John the Baptist's Church, Letton [Map] has a red sandstone lintel with geometric pattern to centre and two zig-zags to each end.
 Jambs are mostly of tufa and continue the zig-zag to round super-arch where the motif changes to semi-circles.
 Label with nailhead design.
 Appears to be Herefordshire School of Carving.

 1200.
 St Andrew's Church, Bredwardine [Map].
 Carving of lintel above the south door.
 Herefordshire School of Carving.